 I’m a community organizer here in St. Louis.
-I previously worked with Missourians Organizing for Reform and Empowerment (MORE), and I’m the founder of Solidarity Economy St. Louis.
-When I first started getting involved in community organizing, I was part of a lot of direct action, which is of course what lead me to a lot of my experiences in Ferguson, like helping out with non-violent direct action trainings and helping to provide different support systems for folks to be out on the street.
-I had been involved with sit-ins at my campus, at Wash U, and was involved in a 17-day sit-in there protesting corporate power and different injustices that were happening in the area.
+I previously worked with Missourians Organizing for Reform and Empowerment (MORE) and I’m the founder of Solidarity Economy St. Louis.
+When I first started getting involved in community organizing, I was part of a lot of direct action, which is of course what lead me to a lot of my experiences in Ferguson, like helping out with non-violent direct action trainings and providing different support systems for folks to be out on the street.
+I had been involved with sit-ins at my campus at Wash U and was involved in a 17-day sit-in there protesting corporate power and different injustices that were happening in the area.
 But I also started to see the ways in which there was a need for people to talk about what we did want, both from a sense of being able to develop those solutions and always asking for somebody else to provide solutions for us.

-The basis of my work is the relationships I’ve built, and I’ve built those in different capacities depending on who I’m talking to.
+The basis of my work is the relationships I’ve built and I’ve built those in different capacities depending on who I’m talking to.
 I was involved in starting APIs for Blacks Lives here.
-There’s the community of people that I know through my work at MORE, and that includes the Ferguson Commission people and folks who are out on the street every night, as well as a lot of youth groups that started during that time, and people that were in other organizations and a part of coalitions that we are working with.
+There’s the community of people I know through my work at MORE and that includes the Ferguson Commission people and folks who are out on the street every night, as well as a lot of youth groups that started during that time and people who were in other organizations and a part of coalitions that we are working with.
 Then it includes people who are fighting on a neighborhood basis or in their own areas to create solutions.
-It’s urban farmers or people who want to think about growing their own food on vacant land, and a lot of artists and people who are doing important cultural work in St. Louis, as well as small business owners or entrepreneurs who are trying to find a way to fit the thing that they’re passionate about into their everyday work.
+It’s urban farmers or people who want to think about growing their own food on vacant land, and a lot of artists and people who are doing important cultural work in St. Louis as well as small business owners or entrepreneurs who are trying to find a way to fit the thing that they’re passionate about into their everyday work.

 For the first time, possibly ever, they’re having conversations with residents about how they want to shape their city, where they want to put resources into, and how they can divest from other policing practices that have kept them going for so long.